Democratic Action Party

-The DAP was founded in 1965 by Malaya–based members of the Singaporean People's Action Party (PAP) Chen Man Hin and Devan Nair.
-The DAP had splintered from the PAP shortly after Singapore's expulsion from Malaysia in the same year, due to intense ideological differences between the ruling federal government United Malays National Organisation (UMNO), who favoured the idea of Ketuanan Melayu and Malay racial nationalism for the country, and the then state government the PAP, who favoured a more egalitarian and civic nationalist Malaysian Malaysia, which the DAP continues to espouse as one of its main ideologies today.
-The PAP, the ruling government of a now independent and sovereign Singapore, would form many of its policies over the decades influenced by the ideas the party had first espoused for the whole of Malaysia when Singapore was a state.
+The DAP was founded in 1965 by Malaya–based members of the Singaporean People's Action Party (PAP), Chen Man Hin and Devan Nair, shortly after Singapore's expulsion from Malaysia.
+Singapore's expulsion was in part due to intense ideological differences between the PAP and the federal government, led by the United Malays National Organisation (UMNO).
+The UMNO which favoured the idea of Ketuanan Melayu and Malay nationalism for the country.
+In contrast, the PAP favoured a more egalitarian and civic nationalist Malaysian Malaysia, which the DAP would continue to espouse.
+Following the expulsion, the PAP was elected as the ruling government of a newly sovereign Singapore and would continue to operate on a platform of civic nationalism.
+However, unlike the DAP, the PAP became more conservative and moved towards the centre-right.

-The DAP draws much of its support from secular and liberal voters with a stable electorate from voters of cities, coastal regions, the middle class (comprising professionals), and the working class.
+Historically a democratic socialist party, the DAP draws much of its support from progressive voters with a stable electorate from voters of cities, coastal regions, the middle class, and the working class.
 The party's strongholds are primarily in the urban and semi-urban areas of Penang, Perak, Selangor, Negeri Sembilan, Johor, Malacca and the Federal Territory of Kuala Lumpur.
 In the 2018 Malaysian general election, the party contested in 47 federal and 104 state constituencies under the banner of its ally the People's Justice Party, winning 42 and 102 seats respectively, except in Sarawak, where the party's state branch chose to contest under its own banner.